 Statement: call for swift trial to finally achieve justice for journalist Gerry Ortega

-September 11, 2024 - A coalition of three international press freedom organizations on Wednesday called for a swift and impartial trial after fugitive ex-governor Joel T. Reyes surrendered himself to the authorities in connection with the 2011 murder of Philippine broadcast journalist Gerry Ortega.
+Free Press Unlimited (FPU) together with the Committee to Protect Journalists (CPJ), and Reporters Without Borders (RSF) call for a swift and impartial trial after fugitive ex-governor Joel T. Reyes surrendered himself to the authorities in connection with the 2011 murder of Philippine broadcast journalist Gerry Ortega.
+On 8 November 2024, he finally stands trial and there is an opportunity for justice for Gerry Ortega and his family.

 “We hope this new development brings justice a step closer for the Ortega family and call on the Philippine authorities to do everything they can to ensure justice is delivered for this senseless murder.
 The international community will be watching the trial closely, as the Ortega murder is emblematic of the entrenched impunity in media killings in the Philippines.”